LockeLamora/lockelamora.github.io/_posts/2020-12-13-snes-recap.md

 [<img src="{{ site.baseurl }}/images/snes-recap/4.jpg"
 style="width: 800px;"/>]({{ site.baseurl }}/images/snes-recap/4.jpg)

 And now we get a full view of our mainboard.
-One thing I did notice is that the entir einside of these consoles tend to accumulate an incredible amount of dust! before putting everything back together after this process I ended up brushing and wiping both sides of the PCB, the cartridge contacts and the inside of the case, all the Q-tips (fully bio-degradeable if you please!) and cloths came away black.
+One thing I did notice is that the entire inside of these consoles tend to accumulate an incredible amount of dust! before putting everything back together after this process I ended up brushing and wiping both sides of the PCB, the cartridge contacts and the inside of the case, all the Q-tips (fully bio-degradeable if you please!) and cloths came away black.

 [<img src="{{ site.baseurl }}/images/snes-recap/5.jpg"
 style="width: 800px;"/>]({{ site.baseurl }}/images/snes-recap/5.jpg)